-- 4.2 But a complainant can use the Legal Ombudsman if:34 - a) the complaint has not been resolved to the complainant's satisfaction within eight weeks of being made to the authorised person; or - b) an ombudsman considers that there are exceptional reasons to consider the complaint sooner, or without it having been made first to the authorised person; or - c) where an ombudsman considers that in-house resolution is not possible due to irretrievable breakdown in the relationship between an authorised person and the person making the complaint. - 4.3 For example, an ombudsman may decide that the Legal

-Ombudsman should consider the complaint where the authorised person has refused to consider it, or where delay would harm the complainant. - 4.4 a) This time limit applies only if the authorised person's written response to a complaint included prominently: - an explanation that the Legal Ombudsman was available if the complainant remained dissatisfied; - full contact details for the Legal Ombudsman; and - a warning that the complaint must be referred to the Legal Ombudsman within six months of the date of the written response; - b) If (but only if) the conditions in (a) are satisfied, a complainant must ordinarily refer the complaint to the Legal Ombudsman within six months of the date of that written response.
+- 4.2 But a complainant can use the Legal Ombudsman if:32 - a) the complaint has not been resolved to the complainant's satisfaction within eight weeks of being made to the authorised person; or - b) an ombudsman considers that there are exceptional reasons to consider the complaint sooner, or without it having been made first to the authorised person; or - c) where an ombudsman considers that in-house resolution is not possible due to irretrievable breakdown in the relationship between an authorised person and the person making the complaint. - 4.3 For example, an ombudsman may decide that the Legal Ombudsman should consider the complaint where delay would harm the complainant. - 4.4 a) This time limit applies only if the authorised person's written response to a complaint included prominently: - an explanation that the Legal Ombudsman was available if the complainant remained dissatisfied; - full contact details for the Legal Ombudsman; and - a warning that the complaint must be referred to the Legal Ombudsman within six months of the date of the written response; - b) If (but only if) the conditions in (a) are satisfied, a complainant must ordinarily refer the complaint to the Legal Ombudsman within six months of the date of that written response.